Sharesale

 In relevant news, Michael B. Jordan calls on Hollywood to hire more Black people.

-On Saturday, actor Michael B. Jordan called out brutality and racial injustice at a protest organized by the four major talent agencies in Hollywood.
+On Saturday, actor Michael B. Jordan called out police brutality and racial injustice at a protest organized by the four major talent agencies in Hollywood.

 “You committed to a 50/50 gender parity in 2020,” Jordan said.
-“Where is the challenge to commit to black ?
+“Where is the challenge to commit to black hiring?
 Black content led by black executives, black consultants.
 Are you policing our storytelling as well?
 Let us bring our darkness to the light.”

 spot_img